-Palladium Metal Attributes
+Palladium Metal Definition

 William Hyde Wollaston discovered palladium in 1803 and named it after the asteroid Pallas discovered two years earlier in 1801.
 Pallas was the Greek goddess of wisdom.